zhuyiYZU/SCIS_Attack/README.md

-# SCIS-Demo: A Demonstration System for Semantically Guided Detection Evasion in LLM-Generated Tex
+# SCIS-Demo: A Demonstration System for Semantically Guided Detection Evasion in LLM-Generated Text